 Brands often leverage this emotion and the potential of their products to help customers improve their lives or overcome challenges.

 Popular power words in this category include:

-There’s plenty of examples of businesses using motivational power words in copywriting.
+There’s plenty of examples of businesses using motivational power words in sales, marketing and headlines.

 In this headline from Esquire, two power words convey that the guide contains everything readers might want to know about grilling meat.

 The addition of “from a guy who knows” and a picture with the grilling expert definitely gives the content some credibility.

 It’s also a common practice to add motivational power words to email subject lines to encourage opens.